0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### Mbed OS maintainers

 The maintainers are a small group of Mbed OS engineers who are responsible for the Mbed OS codebase.
 Their primary role is to progress contributions, both internal and external, from the initial pull request state through to released code.

-They:
+Responsibilities:

 1. Check for CLA compliance.
-2. Ensure the relevant stakeholders review pull requests.
+1. Ensure the relevant stakeholders review pull requests.
-3. Guide contributors both technically and procedurally.
+1. Guide contributors both technically and procedurally.
-4. Run pull requests through the CI systems.
+1. Run pull requests through the CI systems.
+1. Put label version.
-5. Merge pull requests into the requested branches.
+1. Merge pull requests into the requested branches.
-6. Make periodic patch and feature releases.
+1. Make periodic patch and feature releases.

 The current maintainers are: